vishnuatrai/vishnuatrai.github.io/source/_posts/2012-04-06-jasmine-ajax-and-spies.markdown

 - Javascript
 ---

 In continuation of previous post for Jasmine, here I want to share my experience with Jasmine and Ajax.
-I want to show how cool it is with jasmine to test ajax calls in javascript.
-Jasmine spies can be used for mock the ajax call with fake data.
+I want to show how cool it is with jasmine to test ajax calls in javascript. <!--more--> Jasmine spies can be used for mock the ajax call with fake data.
 Spy replaces the function it is spying on.
 For example my javascript function have an ajax call -

     function myprofiledetails(){